 99% of the destinations that tourists visit do not require 4WD and most of the SUVs available for rent aren’t capable of negotiating actual 4WD terrain anyway.

-Although needing 4WD to travel around Costa Rica is not one, there are a couple good reasons for renting an SUV.
+There are a couple good reasons for renting an SUV (although actually needing 4WD is not usually one).
 First, the larger tires and more significant suspension will make the ride more comfortable on poorly maintained gravel roads and second, larger SUVs are significantly safer in a collision.

 If you have fantasies of a jungle off-road expedition there are plenty of places to do it.
 You can rent a 4WD and buy zero liability total coverage but there’s a catch-22.
 The coverage is void if you go 4-wheeling.